 The average household in the UK has an annual electricity usage of about 3,500kWh.
 This sets the baseline for calculating the savings solar panels can offer.

-Recent data from 2023 indicates that solar panel adoption can significantly lower yearly electricity expenses.
-While the average UK household electricity bill stands at £1,190, those with solar panels can expect a decrease to roughly £865 a year, a substantial saving given escalating energy prices.
+Solar panels can significantly lower yearly electricity expenses.
+The average 3-bed house in Scotland with a 4.5kW solar panel system including a battery can expect to save around £919 a year, a substantial saving given escalating energy prices.

-Scottish households can benefit from the SEG, which rewards you for exporting surplus energy back to the national grid.
-By taking advantage of the SEG, you can potentially reduce your net annual energy cost even further, bringing it down to about £465.
+Scottish households can benefit from the SEG scheme, which pays you for exporting surplus energy back to the national grid.
+The average 3-bedroom household in Scotland without a solar battery could get paid £256 a year by taking advantage of the scheme.

-With these savings in mind, Scottish homeowners can anticipate a return on their investment in solar panels within approximately 12 to 17 years.
+Depending on the size of their property, Scottish homeowners can anticipate a return on their investment in a solar system within 10 to 16 years.

 Rather than paying for the entire solar system upfront, there are methods of financing solar technology to spread the cost: